Tax break for charitable mortgage deduction may increase under GOP

 The mortgage interest deduction alone can often be bigger than the standard deduction.

-But House Republicans have called for essentially doubling the current standard deduction levels.
+But House Republicans have called for essentially doubling the standard deduction levels.

 They say they want to simplify things and reduce the number of taxpayers who itemize their deductions from the current level of about 33 percent to 5 percent.